rich-frost/javascript-code-test/README.md

 ```

 These are also linked up to the GitHub workflow to allow automatic checking as part of a PR creation.

+> [!INFO]
+> I chose to use `Vitest` instead of `Jest` for the unit tests

+#### Initial e2e tests also added

+I've created an [e2e/](./e2e/) folder that contains some basic end to end tests too.
+There is a [README](./e2e/README.md) that explains the setup.
+The app needs to be running locally and then the e2e tests can be run against the application.

+> [!WARNING]
+> There's something odd going on with `nock` occasionally and it decides that the route isn't captured and returns a 500 response and then causes the e2e tests to fail.
+It seems a bit tempermental, I wonder down to the filtering logic in place.
+> In a real system, the actual API should be in place so this wouldn't be an issue

 ## :construction: What's still needed to be done